tsunami416604/azure-docs.hu-hu/articles/cloud-services-dotnet-continuous-delivery.md

 what you want it to do.
 You can either add this command line to existing build scripts on the build server, or you can use the command line in a TFS Build Definition, as described in the next section.
-For more information about command-line parameters and MSBuild, see [MSBuild Command Line Reference][].
+For more information about command-line parameters and MSBuild, see [MSBuild Command Line Reference][MSBuild Command Line Reference].

 1. If Visual Studio is installed on the build server, click **Start**, click **All Programs**, and then locate and click